Educational Blog about Anesthesia, Intensive care and Pain management

 a) Time:

-Most common method.
-The duration of inspiration is predetermined, with the constant flow it may be necessary to preset a Tv; when this has been delivered there is an inspiratory pause (improves distribution) before the inspiratory cycle ends.
+The most common method.
+The duration of inspiration is predetermined, with the constant flow it may be necessary to preset a TV; when this has been delivered there is an inspiratory pause (improves distribution) before the inspiratory cycle ends.

 b) Pressure:

 Used as a pressure limit on other modes.
-Ventilator cycles into expiration when preset airway pressure is reached (delivers a different Tv if compliance or resistance changes).
+The ventilator cycles into expiration when preset airway pressure is reached (delivers a different TV if compliance or resistance changes).
 Inspiratory time varies according to compliance and resistance.

 c) Volume: